 The Alpaca Trekking Experience in Kent will begin on arrival at Haguelands Farm near Romney Marsh, Kent, where you will be welcomed and given a talk on the alpacas and the trek.
 You will then meet the alpacas and begin your trek around the Romney Marsh area farmland and countryside.
 The walk itself will take about 1 ½ hours before you arrive back at the farm.
 This is an enjoyable and relaxing outdoor activity, it's a unique experience to enjoy with friends or family and also makes a superb experience gift for an animal lover!
 Enjoy!

-The Alpaca Trekking Experience in Kent is available all year round on Wednesdays, Saturdays and Sundays at 10am and 1pm.
+The Alpaca Trekking Experience in Kent is available all year

 The Alpaca Trekking Experience in Kent is for children aged 7 and over.
 Under 14s are very welcome but they must be closely supervised by a responsible adult at all times and will share an alpaca with an adult.

 The Alpaca Trek in Kent lasts for up to two hours - this includes an initial talk and the walk, and then should you wish to have food afterwards it may take up to another hour.

 Participants: The Alpaca Trekking in Kent is for 1 participant.

 Max Group Size: 8

 Spectators are welcome to accompany you - there is a charge of £5.00 per person.

 You should wear comfortable, casual clothes and walking boots or wellingtons for the Alpaca Trekking Experience in Kent - strictly no sandals or heels.
 You should also make sure your clothing is suitable for the season, and bring waterproofs if required.

 The Alpaca Trekking Experience in Kent is sometimes restricted by heavy rain, gale force winds, snow or ice - if this is the case you will be able to reshedule.